metamuffin/keks-meet/readme.md

 The protocol packets are defined in [packets.d.ts](./common/packets.d.ts).
 Here is an (simplified) example of how the protocol is used.

+**THIS IS OBSOLETE!
+The new protocol is quite similar but uses encryption**

 ```
 S->C    { init: { your_id: 5, version: "..." } }
 ----    # Your join packet will be the first one.